7 Tips for Saving Money on Museum Admissions

 *To use these benefits you must have your membership card & picture ID.

-The Children's Museum of Richmond offers free admission to Chesterfield County residents at it's Chesterfield location once of year.
+The Children's Museum of Richmond offers free admission to Chesterfield County residents at its Chesterfield location once of year, usually in May.
 It also offers discounts to seniors and Military.

 Lewis Ginter Botanical Garden offers free admission to everyone on July 4 and on Labor Day.
 They also offer a free week in the winter after Garden Fest, and there are two weeks of half-priced admission around mid-January.